 This plan doesn’t have to be lengthy or detailed.
 Instead, it needs to be a solid idea of what you need and what kind of therapist can meet those needs.
 And you know what the best part is?
 We’re going to help you come up with this plan.
 Just keep reading.

-I’ve talked to a whole lot of mental health professionals about “shopping” for a counselor or therapist.
-And every single one of them (we’re talking around 50 different people here) has said that the most important consideration is how well you jive.
-In other words: Do you mesh well?
-Do you get along?
+I talked to 50 mental health professionals about the process of “shopping” for a counselor or therapist.
+And every single one of them said that the most important consideration is how well you jive.
+In other words: Do you get along?
+Do your personalities mesh?
 Is there a connection there?
 Will you work well together?
 These questions can sometimes be answered after the initial consultation, but other times, it takes a few sessions.
 Licensed Psychologist Vandita Dubey breaks down a case of the latter, delving into how one’s identity might come into play:

 “If you are gay, transgender, an immigrant, or belong to a minority community, you may want to ask the therapist if they have worked with others who have a similar background as yours.
 Having said that, it is still possible that though the therapist doesn’t have the desired experience, they may possess enough sensitivity to be able to work with you effectively.
 But you may need to do a session or two with the therapist to find out if you feel comfortable working with them.”

-There are still other important considerations to make when looking to schedule your first counseling session, such as modality, convenience, any specific needs that might require a certain specialty, and theoretical approach.
+There are still other important considerations to make when looking to schedule your first counseling session, such as modality, convenience, any specific needs, and theoretical approach.
 Dubey delves into each of these areas below:

 We all need a little additional assistance or support sometimes.
 If you could use some professional help, and cognitive behavioral therapy sounds like something you want to explore, consider working with a cognitive behavioral therapist at Thriveworks.
 Our providers are experts in their field and they truly care about your health and wellbeing.
 Schedule an appointment today by first finding a location near you, or book an online counseling session.